nathanmsmith/nathansmith.io/src/content/posts/scraping-enrollment-data-from-the-ucla-registrar-part-two/index.md

----
 title: Scraping Enrollment Data From the UCLA Registrar, Part Two
 subtitle: Designing a database schema to handle 20 years of course enrollment data, plus deploying the scraper on AWS Lambda.
 date: '2020-03-14'
 draft: true
----

 <span class="dropcap">I</span>n [part one](/posts/scraping-enrollment-data-from-the-ucla-registrar-part-one) of this series, I discussed my initial exploration into scraping the various pages and APIs of the UCLA Registrar's online [Schedule of Classes](https://sa.ucla.edu/ro/public/soc) in order to extract enrollment data on classes at UCLA.
 After experimenting with a couple of different languages and libraries, I settled on writing the scraper in Go.
-I finished part one by writing the code to scrape all of the subject areas offered for a term and all of the courses for a given subject area, but did not finish the code to scrape a section, as I realized that scraping sections meant we'd have to store the courses we previously scraped somewhere.
+I finished part one by writing the code to scrape all of the subject areas offered for a term and all of the courses for a given subject area, but did not finish the code to scrape a section, as I realized that scraping sections meant I'd have to store the courses I previously scraped somewhere.

-This part of the post will finish up the discussion of the development of the scraper by covering how I stored the data I scraped – and finished up scraping all sections.
+Part two of the post will finish up the discussion of the development of the scraper by covering how I stored the data I scraped – and finished up scraping all sections.
 I'll then discuss how I deployed the scraper onto AWS Lambda, various post-deployment bugs I encountered, and future improvements that could be made to the scraper.
 That's a lot, so let's hop right on in!

 ## Storing the data and designing the schema

-It was finally the time to put the data I was scraping into a database.
+It was finally time to put the data I was scraping into a database.
 I had heard a lot of great things about [PostgreSQL](https://www.postgresql.org/), so I decided to try it.

 Although I was initially only interested in the data of individual sections, I realized that'd it'd make sense to have three tables: one for subject areas, one for courses, and one for sections.
 This way, I could use the information from one table in scraping the data for another, reducing the number of network requests to the site I'd have to make!